 Transparency improvements throughout the process are called for, including more complete documentation and prompt publication of submissions and decisions including their rationale.

-QUESTION
+QUESTIONS AND OPEN ISSUES

 5) Do you agree that the proposed improvements to the reconsideration process would enhance ICANN's accountability?
 Do you agree with the list of requirements for this recommendation?
 If not, please detail how you would recommend to amend these requirements.

+Are the timeframes and deadlines proposed herein sufficient to meet the community's needs?

+Is the scope of permissible requests broad / narrow enough to meet the community's needs?

 2.6 Community Empowerment